status-im/nimbus-eth2/docs/the_nimbus_book/src/execution-client.md

     ```

 !!! tip ""
-    Future versions of Nimbus will support snap syncing.
+    Future versions of Nimbus will support snap sync.